 The success of pharmaceutical companies depends on their newly researched drugs successfully passing the clinical trial process.
 These brands put heaps of money in the research process of the drugs and are under immense pressure to make sure the drug clears the trials.
 It is because of this reason, some of them try to influence the methodology followed by the clinical trial companies to produce results in their favour.

 Rectifying the methodology issues is one of the great challenges in clinical research.
 Often, lack of reproducibility related to a wide range of scientific misconduct aspects, from errors to intentional falsification of data, compromises the outcomes of a clinical study and weakens research quality.
 The process involves taking consent from the patients, recording them, and then sharing it with investigators, the review committee, and sponsors.
 Currently, the methods available to perform these tasks are prone to errors and alternations.

 The main reason behind the lack of reproducibility is the inability to store the data inputs in terms of

 According to a survey done by Pistoia Alliance, 60% of pharmaceutical/life science companies are either using or experimenting with Blockchain in 2018.
-Out of the companies surveyed, 55% think that the lack of skilled Blockchain professional is one of the major barriers to adoption.
-Not only life sciences, but there are also many independent Blockchain-based projects being developed for recording and sharing medical records.
+Out of the companies surveyed, 55% think that the lack of skilled Blockchain professionals is one of the major barriers to adoption.
+Not only life sciences but there are also many independent Blockchain-based projects being developed for recording and sharing medical records.

 Blockchain technology has opened up new doors in clinical research by structuring a more transparent, auditable process.
-It can secure the clinical trial integrity and can result in the community-driven Internet of research data, gathering researchers and patient communities in a decentralized ecosystem, that can lead to a more secure and transparent clinical research analysis.
+It can secure clinical trial integrity and can result in the community-driven Internet of research data, gathering researchers and patient communities in a decentralized ecosystem, which can lead to more secure and transparent clinical research analysis.